-Gnocchi, small dumplings of tender and soft dough, are a simple Italian dish that we love to prepare for a family meal.
-This gluten -free version offers a perfect alternative to lovers of Italian cooking while respecting gluten -free diets.
-Quite easy to make at home, these gnocchi go perfectly with a tomato sauce, a pesto or simply a little butter and parmesan.
-I chose to do them with a gorgonzola sauce and these gnocchi were devoured in no time!
+Gnocchi, those tender and fluffy little dumplings, are a simple Italian dish that's a favorite for family meals.
+This gluten-free version offers a perfect alternative for lovers of Italian cuisine while respecting gluten-free diets.
+Quite easy to make at home, these gnocchi pair wonderfully with tomato sauce, pesto, or simply a little butter and Parmesan cheese.
+I chose to make them with a Gorgonzola sauce, and these gnocchi were devoured in no time!

 Preparation of the Dough: On a lightly floured surface, form a well with the cooled mashed potatoes.
 Add the gluten-free flour, egg yolk, salt and nutmeg if desired.
 Mix the ingredients gently until you obtain a homogeneous paste.
 The dough should be soft but not sticky (add a little more flour if necessary).